More summer gardening advice:

 Problem: brown lawn

-Solution: if we have a scorching summer, your lawn is going to go brown, so don’t waste water trying to keep it green.
+Solution: in scorching summers, your lawn is going to go brown, so don’t waste water trying to keep it green.
 Grass is surprisingly resilient, and the lawn will green up once the first shower of rain comes.
 What you can do during prolonged dry spells is raise the height of cut on the lawn mower, which will slow down the rate of browning.

 Solution: there are all manner of tricks you can try to discourage moles: push children’s windmills into them so that the vibration deters the mole, or sink empty wine bottles – neck upwards – in the hills so that the wind whistling across the top sends them packing.
 There are special ‘mole movers’ – vibrating metal spikes that can be pushed into the ground and that work reasonably well on clay soil but are not particularly effective on sandy earth.
 In extreme circumstances, some people may resort to calling in a mole catcher.